fabfuel/prophiler/README.md

 ```

 ###Or stop without passing the benchmark
-In some scenarios (e.g. custom adapters) it might be hard to pass the received benchmark to the ```stop()``` method.
-Alternatively you can omit the ```$benchmark``` parameter.
-In this that case, the profiler simply stops the last started benchmark, but it is not possible to run overlapping benchmarks.
+In some scenarios (e.g. custom adapters) it might be hard to pass the received benchmark to the `stop()` method.
+Alternatively you can simply omit the `$benchmark` parameter.
+If that is the case, the profiler simply stops the last started benchmark, but it is not possible to run overlapping benchmarks.

 ```php
 $profiler->start('\My\Class::doSomeOtherThing', ['additional' => 'information'], 'My Component');